ThatXliner/istheresoftwarethat.com/README.md

 When online, ask the AI to

+- create the other links
-- Change mock descriptions
+- mock submit page
 - Implement AI semantic search

 hook up

-- software list from supabase
-- the software cards
 - being able to add software
 - fix recently added and Featured Software
 - "compare"